AlkeVoskamp/IBA_analysis_BL_Audubon/README.md

 # IBA_analysis_BL_Audubon
-Analysis output of terrestrial bird SDMs to evaluate future IBA coverage
+R codes needed to analyse the output of the species distribution models and evaluate changes in protection coverage.
+Uses species occurrence matrix as input.